-It doesn’t matter if you are running a business, telecommuting now and then or simply using the space to pay your bills, your home office should be more than a folding table and chair.
-Making the space comfortable and practical is easier than you think.
+Even if you’re not an office design expert, making your work space inviting and practical is easier than you think.
 When it comes to your home office, it’s imperative that your space inspires productivity and creativity—but also that it feels less like a corporate office and more like a home.
-What better way to make it your own than to add a little DIY flair.
+What better way to make it your own than to add a little do-it-yourself flair.
 Consider these DIY office décor ideas when you decide how to decorate your home office.

-Choose Space Wisely and Make It Fun
+Choose Office Space Wisely

+Although your office should be professional (especially if you’re meeting clients), that doesn’t mean it has to be boring.
 Skip the plain-Jane “office beige” and choose a color for the walls that brings energy to every project on your list.
 Whether it’s a bright green or a calming blue, paint the walls a color you love.

 While you can hide many items in drawers or stylish storage bins, you can also keep unsightly computer and printer cords out of view, too.
 Begin by ensuring your equipment is close to an outlet and easy to access.
 Encase cords on the desk in a fabric that matches the color scheme of your room and feed the cords into a desk grommet (a plastic or metal cap that helps guide cords through a hole in the desk and hides them underneath).
 You can keep floor cords from tangling by using cord winders, tubing or a wire organizer that attaches to the desk and lifts the cords off the floor.

 Don’t Forget the Lighting

 An important aspect of any home office is incorporating natural lighting.
 Ensuring your office has plenty of it will minimize eye strain and headaches.
 Keep your computer away from any window glare and keep a small lamp on the desk for extra luminosity.